Brickline Greenway: Spring Avenue between Page & Lindell Blvds.

 Current Status

-This section of greenway is well into the design phase and will go into construction during the first half of 2026.
+This section of greenway is well into the design phase.
+Design will be complete in summer of 2025 and the segment will go into construction during the first half of 2026.

 What will this project accomplish?